-MUS 143 Music Composition and Arranging Level I Prerequisites: MUS 140 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours
+MUS 143 Music Composition and Arranging

+Level I Prerequisites: MUS 140

-This class is designed to enable students to develop skills and techniques in music composition, orchestration and arranging for all musical mediums.Students who have experience equivalent to MUS 140 may contact the instructor for permission to waive the prerequisites.
+This class is designed to enable students to develop skills and techniques in music composition, orchestration and arranging for all musical mediums.
+Students who have experience equivalent to MUS 140 may contact the instructor for permission to waive the prerequisites.